josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🍉_Current_Events/🇺🇸_sanctions_governance_questions_for_mr_huckabee.md

 > controlling shareholder of a major British North Sea producer which
 > holds a material interest in Rosebank.**

 That deserves testing before anyone either declares Rosebank irrelevant or assumes that it explains the American reaction.

 ### 🔎 Questions to answer

 1. Is Delek Group itself, or any relevant subsidiary or transaction, within the intended scope of the new UK settlement measures?
 2. Does inclusion in the OHCHR settlement-business database have any direct role in the UK's designation or due-diligence methodology, or is a separate evidentiary test required?
 3. Could restrictions on services connected with settlement activity affect banking, insurance, professional services, capital markets, dividends, financing or other transactions involving Delek Group?
 4. If Delek were affected, what legal separation exists between Delek and Ithaca for sanctions, contracting and financing purposes?
 5. Could an effect at Delek level transmit to Ithaca through capital allocation, shareholder rights, refinancing, dividends, board appointments or market valuation without directly restricting Rosebank itself?
 6. Are Rosebank project finance, insurance, suppliers or counterparties exposed to Delek at all, or solely to Ithaca and Adura?
 7. Have the UK government, OFSI, Department for Energy Security and Net Zero, North Sea Transition Authority, Ithaca or Delek assessed this interaction?
 8. Have American officials raising both settlement sanctions and North Sea development been briefed on the Delek--Ithaca--Rosebank ownership chain?
 9. If Rosebank is part of the feared economic consequence, why has that mechanism not been stated publicly?

 ### 🎯 The useful hypothesis

 For now, the defensible formulation is:

-> 🔎 **Candidate transmission mechanism:** Delek Group, which appears in
+> 🔎 **Candidate transmission mechanism:**
-> the OHCHR settlement-business database, controls approximately half of
-> Ithaca Energy; Ithaca owns 20% of Rosebank.
-Determine whether the UK's
+> Delek Group, which appears in the OHCHR settlement-business database, controls approximately half of Ithaca Energy; Ithaca owns 20% of Rosebank.
-> settlement measures touch Delek Group or relevant transactions and, if
-> so, whether any resulting compliance, financing, governance or
-> investment effects can transmit through Ithaca to Rosebank.
+> Determine whether the UK's settlement measures touch Delek Group or relevant transactions and, if so, whether any resulting compliance, financing, governance or investment effects can transmit through Ithaca to Rosebank.

 This may turn out to be irrelevant.

 It may turn out to be a modest compliance issue rather than a material energy issue.

 Or it may identify one of the larger economic interests sitting behind warnings whose publicly stated justification has so far been remarkably vague.

+(I am not an oil barrel, gentlemen; “Jewish safety concerns” ≠ “you cannot get other men to drill Gaia for you”.)

 The point is not to choose among those possibilities in advance.